beatrixiez/beatrixiez/README.md

 ### Hello!
 Welcome to my profile, make yourself at home! 🤠

-#### 😉 My name is Beatriz, I'm 19 years old and I'm studying to become a full-stack developer.<br> Now, I'm focusing on front-end technologies.
+#### 😉 My name is Beatriz, I'm 19 years old, and I'm studying to become a full-stack developer.<br> Now, I'm focusing on front-end technologies.

-#### 🤓 I also like to learn more about mobile developing, computer network and digital security.
+#### 🤓 I also like to learn more about mobile developing, computer network, and digital security.

 #### 💻 Feel free to get in touch with me: